A flat plate of leather or parchment which tied to the point of the shoulder. Worn between 1250-1350 to display the owner’s coat of arms.

 Helmet which, with a full visor and bevor, completely encloses the head and face; modern use of the term tends to refer not to helmets with hinged cheek-pieces opening at the front (the armet) but visored helmets pivoting open on bolts or rivets each side of the skull.
 Contemporary usage, however, makes no such distinction.

-A quilted garment worn over armour in the fourteenth century.
+A quilted garment worn over armor in the fourteenth century.

 Coat of fence